resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

 To understand how to spot a Join Request, you need to read the binary protocol used to encode the payload.
 You should read your LoRaWAN 101 course...
 [Here's a link if you don't have it](/resources/course/lorawan-101-course.md).

-The file you will need to modify is in **src/decoder/Step2_JoinRequestPacketDecoderecoder.js**
+The file you will need to modify is in **chapter1/src/step-2/JoinRequestPacketDecoderecoder.js**

- 1. Implement the `Step2_JoinRequestPacketDecoder.isSupported()` method
+ 1. Implement the `chapter1/src/step-2/JoinRequestPacketDecoder.isSupported()` method
- 2. Implement the `Step2_JoinRequestPacketDecoder.decode()` method
+ 2. Implement the `chapter1/src/step-2/JoinRequestPacketDecoder.decode()` method

 **Tests:**
 To make your life easier, we have implemented a sequence of tests to validate these two points.
 Just run `npm test` and it should give you a good way to see whether your implementation of both methods is right or not.
-The test file is available in **src/decoder/Step2_JoinRequestPacketDecoder.spec.js** for reference.
+The test file is available in **chapter1/src/step-2/JoinRequestPacketDecoder.spec.js** for reference.

+**Important:**
+ONLY implement Step 2.1 (`isSupported()`)first.
+Then worry about Step 2.2.
+It will give you **more** points.

-### Step 2.1 Step2_JoinRequestPacketDecoder.isSupported() ?
+### Step 2.1 JoinRequestPacketDecoder.isSupported() ?

 **How to spot a JoinRequest:**
   A join request can be recognized by the following:

  * the message has a string field called "phyPayload" containing **base64 encoded data**
  * the binary message of phyPayload has the following Mac Header (first byte of phyPayload): **0b00000000**

+**Important:**

+Hint 1:
+Don't forget that we have already deserialized the base64 string payload into a byte Buffer!
+In the decode() method, **this.payload** refers to the ByteBuffer containing your payload.

+Hint 2:
+We highly advise you to take a look at the [Node Buffer documentation](https://nodejs.org/api/buffer.html).
+It contains cool methods like **buffer.readXXX** for instance.

+Hint 3:
+You will need the **LoRa 101 Course** manual.

-### Step 2.2 Step2_JoinRequestPacketDecoder.decode() ?
+### Step 2.2 JoinRequestPacketDecoder.decode() ?

 Now that you have found which Packets are JoinRequests, you need to extract its metadata from the binary buffer.

 We are looking for the AppEUI, the DevEUI, the DevNOnce and the MIC.

-Don't forget that we have already deserialized the base64 string payload into a byte buffer!
-In the decode() method, **this.payload** refers to the ByteBuffer containing your payload.

 **Important:**

 Hint 1:
-Your friends know the **answer to life, the universe, and everything** (which is **42**, by the way!).
-You can assume that the **AppEUI** will be **42:42:42:42:42:42:42:42**
+Don't forget that we have already deserialized the base64 string payload into a byte Buffer!
+In the decode() method, **this.payload** refers to the ByteBuffer containing your payload.

 Hint 2:
+We highly advise you to take a look at the [Node Buffer documentation](https://nodejs.org/api/buffer.html).
+It contains cool methods like **buffer.readInt8** or **buffer.readUInt8** for instance.

+Hint 3:
 Your friends all bought the same LoRa Device which is from the manufacturer Unicorn Inc.
 The Manufacturer's DevEUI (<=> MAC Address) all start with **13:37:00:00**:XX:XX:XX:XX

-Hint 3:
+Hint 4:
 The PhyPayload binary protocol stores information in...
 Little-Endian... [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness).
 Most payloads are **unsigned**.

-Hint 4:
-We highly advise you to take a look at the [Node Buffer documentation](https://nodejs.org/api/buffer.html).
-It contains cool methods like **buffer.readInt8** or **buffer.readUInt8** for instance.

-## Step 3 - Activating the device
+## (Automated) Activating the device
-Now that we know how to decode a Device JoinRequest, we need to implement the necessary steps to activation in the Gotham-IoT server.
+Now that we know how to decode a Device JoinRequest, Neo (your sidekick) will implement the necessary steps to activation in the Gotham-IoT server.

 The OTAA concept is very simple: